dankelley/sextant/README.md

 scale.
 This is the angle along the sighting line, with respect to the horizontal plane.

-## Example 1: tree height
+## Example 1: height of an object on a flat plain

 ![Figure 1.
-Diagram for measuring tree height. *L* is a distance paced off on the ground, *θ* is the angle found by sighting to the top of the tree, and *H* = *L*tan *θ* is the inferred tree height.](tree.png)
+Diagram for measuring the height of a flagpole (or tree, or building, etc) on a flat plane. *L* is a distance paced off on the ground, *θ* is the angle found by sighting to the top of the object, and *H* = *L*tan *θ* is the inferred height.](fig1.png)

-As illustrated above, you can find the height *H* of a tree on flat ground, by pacing off a distance *L* from it’s trunk, and then finding the angle *θ* to the top.
+As illustrated above, you can find the height *H* of a flagpole, tree, building, etc., on flat ground, by pacing off a horizontal distance *L* from it’s base, and then finding the angle *θ* to the top.
 The height, in paces, is then given by *L*tan *θ*.
 (To convert to meters or some other unit, count off some paces on a sidewalk, asking a friend to mark the start and end spots by scratching with chalk or a stone.
 Then measure the distance with a ruler or other measuring device.)
-If you don’t have a calculator handy, you may use the table in the Appendix to get the tan *θ*, and then multiply by hand to a couple of digits.
+If you don’t have a calculator handy, you may use the table in the Appendix to get the tan *θ*, and carry out the calculation by hand to a couple of digits.
+(As an exercise, repeat the pace-measure-calculate exercise a few times, to get an idea of the uncertainty of the method.)

 ## Example 2: hill height